reduxjs/redux/docs/FAQ.md

 <a id="react-mapstate-speed"></a>
 ### How can I speed up my `mapStateToProps`?

-While React Redux does work to minimize the number of times that your `mapStateToProps` function is called, it’s still a good idea to ensure that your `mapStateToProps` runs quickly and also minimizes the amount of work it does.
+While React Redux does work to minimize the number of times that your `mapStateToProps` function is called, it's still a good idea to ensure that your `mapStateToProps` runs quickly and also minimizes the amount of work it does.
 The common recommended approach is to create memoized “selector” functions using [Reselect](https://github.com/reactjs/reselect).
 These selectors can be combined and composed together, and selectors later in a pipeline will only run if their inputs have changed.
 This means you can create selectors that do things like filtering or sorting, and ensure that the real work only happens if needed.

 #### Further information